j-bowhay/CV/index.md

 - Awarded based on strength of application and interview performance (£5000)

 __Best Final Year Project__ (University of Bristol)
-- Awarded for industrial modelling projects on ocean eddy currents (DSTL) and effec-tive conductivity of polycrystalline structures (Sagentia Innovation)
+- Awarded for industrial modelling projects on ocean eddy currents (DSTL) and effective conductivity of polycrystalline structures (Sagentia Innovation)

 `2022`